DenisCarriere/geocoder/docs/providers/TGOS.rst

 TGOS
 ====

 TGOS Map is official map service of Taiwan.
-It use EPSG:3826 coordinate system.
-Beause of different coordinate system, this project need "pyproj" to transform the coordinate.
-It's HTTP request need session state, so "beautifulsoup4" is needed to extract "pagekey" field.

 Geocoding
 ~~~~~~~~~